What are the changes to the rules for Travel players to participate in the Rec Soccer Program?

 The Joint Program Committee, which includes staff and volunteers from all programs, was also consulted and also supported the decision.

 The Arlington Soccer Board discussed the recommendation for two months before voting to approve it.
 After the vote, the Board solicited feedback from the Arlington Soccer community to ensure it had considered all perspectives on the change.
-Feedback received included perspectives that were against the change as well supportive of the change.
+Feedback received included perspectives that were against the change as well as supportive of the change.
 The Board returned the issue to the Rec Committee, for further review and consideration of the feedback.
 The Rec Committee reviewed the feedback and determined that the perspectives were considered and incorporated in the original decision The Rec Committee recommended that the Board make no change to its decision.
 The Board agreed.

 The Rec Program Committee is one of the two Program Committees created under the Arlington Soccer By-Laws.
 It includes volunteer representatives of the twelve neighborhood clubs, plus the High School club.
 Each club has one or more volunteer Club Managers.
 Club Managers form Rec teams, place players, recruit and support volunteer coaches, and meet monthly to guide the Arlington Rec Soccer Program.
 Managers are usually long-term coaches, parents and other members of the community, volunteering to support soccer throughout Arlington.
 The other Program Committee is the Travel Committee.